 - Enable: Select this checkbox to enable the DNS integrity check feature.

 - Member: Click Select Member to select the Grid member you want to use for DNS integrity check.
-When you select a member, ensure that the member is configured to send and receive DNS queries and responses from Grid primaries (including stealth primaries) for the zone being monitored.
-Note that queries generated by DNS integrity check for the first reachable internal Grid primary (including a stealth primary) are logged in relevant DNS reports.
+When you select a member, ensure that the member is configured to send and receive DNS queries and responses from Grid primaries (excluding stealth primaries) for the zone being monitored.
+Note that queries generated by DNS integrity check for the first reachable internal Grid primary are logged in relevant DNS reports.
 For information about reports, see Infoblox Reporting and Analytics.

 - Enable Verbose Logging: Select this to enable detailed logging of events related to DNS integrity check.